Make-Up Artist Career Info

-Step 1: Complete Necessary Formal Training
+Complete Formal Training

 Formal cosmetology education is typically required for state licensure, and several training options are available to aspiring make-up artists.
 Some technical schools and community colleges offer certificate programs specifically focused on make-up artistry.
 A high school diploma or a GED is often required for admission into one of these programs.
-Coursework may include bridal make-up, character creation and make-up techniques for the fashion industry.
+Coursework may include bridal make-up, character creation, and make-up techniques for the fashion industry.

 All cosmetologists are required to possess licensure.
 State licensing requirements vary, but often include graduating from an approved cosmetology program and passing a skills-assessment examination.
 Aspiring make-up artists should consult their state's specific licensure requirements when planning their careers.